 How often have you found yourself in a difficult situation with someone and opted to simply agree with them?
 Or remained silent, simply to avoid any form of escalation, even though you knew you didn’t like what they said?
 It might have felt like the easiest thing to do at the time.
 But, no doubt it left you feeling angry, or with a bitter taste in your mouth, at what you knew to be unjust.
-These times where we operate outside our own values are one of the signs we refer to as ‘being in the Red’ in the War to Peace® methodology.
+These times where we operate outside our own values are one of the signs of seeing red or as we refer to it in the War to Peace® methodology as ‘being in the Red’.

 When we’re conflict (or in the Red), we typically believe that the other person that needs to change their behaviour or their words in order for the situation to be resolved, or for us to feel better.
 At our War to Peace® workshops, we demonstrate how it isn’t necessary for the other person to change at all, and instead focus your attention on how to maximise your greatest source of influence, which actually resides within you.
 In recent years, we have all become more emotional intelligent, especially in the workplace, where outbursts of rage are no longer the norm.

 So, our conflicts have become subtle, perhaps it was we held back from contradicting amore assertive colleague in a meeting.
 Or when we appeared to brush off a perceived slight from a close friend or relative, but silently seethed, or resorted to passive-aggression?
 It’s likely on these occasions that we have moved into the Red, but to a shade so subtle we didn’t detect it.

 What colour is my operating system?